-2. Submit official transcript evaluations for all institutions attended outside of the United States, as well as official transcripts for all US institutions attended.
-Transfer applicants must request a Catalog Match Evaluation from Educational Perspectives to complete an application.
+- Submit official transcript evaluations for all institutions attended outside of the United States, as well as official transcripts for all US institutions attended.
+Transfer applicants must request a Catalog Match Evaluation from one of the organizations on the list of The National Association of Credential Evaluation Services - to complete an application.

-5. If your native language is not English and/or if your primary language of instruction has not been English, you will be required to submit Proof of English Proficiency.
+- If your native language is not English and/or if your primary language of instruction has not been English, you will be required to submit proof of English Proficiency.
 This can be demonstrated by submitting one of the following:

 - Official TOEFL score

 - Official IELTS score